 - Please do not transport elm firewood anywhere, or store it on your property.

-- Watch elm trees for signs of ill health, and if you are concerned about an elm tree that may have Dutch elm disease, contact Parks Operations at (780) 830-5018 or report it to the provincial DED hotline at 1-877-837-ELMS (3567).
+- Watch elm trees for signs of ill health, and if you are concerned about an elm tree that may have Dutch elm disease, call the Citizen Contact Centre at 780-538-0300 or email firstname.lastname@example.org

-- Keep your elm tree free of deadwood by pruning during the winter months.
+- Keep your elm tree free of deadwood by pruning during the winter months (between October 1 and March 31).
 Destroy all pruned wood immediately by burning or burying.

 - If you have a private elm removed, ensure the stump is ground down 10cm below the soil surface and buried with soil.